grandt0ur/Omnipunk/README.md

 Notes/Updates
 -------------
-Recent Update : It seems im no longer wanted in the server that OmniPunk was made for so the code was taken down to prevent them from any fuckery.
-The code should be back relatively smoothed or until things blow over or up.
+Recent Update : I am reopening this project and will continue to push forward.

-The code on this page is a reflection of all code that is added onto the VPS and ran.
+The code on this page is a reflection of all code that is added onto the VPS and ran (if in use).
 All code is not only operational</br>
 but is also reflective of all current commands unless this line is edited to say otherwise.

 Useful Links
 ------------
 [ADD BOT TO YOUR SERVER]()</br>
 [Pycord Documentation](https://docs.pycord.dev/en/master/index.html)
-`NeoPunkFM Official Discord Server <https://neopunkfm.com/discord>`